-COURSE OVERVIEW – This course (redesigned for the 2018-2019 school year) focuses on the philosophical and institutional foundations of the American political system.
-These concepts are organized around FIVE UNITS
+COURSE OVERVIEW – This course focuses on the philosophical and institutional foundations of the American political system.
+These concepts are organized around FIVE UNITS.

 Unit 1: Foundations of American Democracy